darrenyang0116/Global-fishing-vessel-watch/Intent.md

 <br />

-In the [next step](http://globalfishingwatch.org/), I will show some early sketches of how I envision the data visualizations look like.
+I would like to share some [early sketches](Quick_sketches.md) of how I envision the data visualizations look like.